-The DIR® Institute is also a central component of ICDL's research and professional development programs.
-ICDL is committed to continually expand the world' knowledge and understanding of DIR.
+ICDL is committed to continually expanding the world's knowledge and understanding of DIR.
 DIR is a well-established and evidence-based approach that has been utilized for over 30 years.
-While DIR is well established and has fundamental principles that have not changed, the approach continues to develop as our understanding through clinical practice, science, and listening to perspectives from the autistic self-adocacy community expands.
-The DIR® Institute gives families the opportunity to learn Flootime from top experts that know the deep roots of the model and also are well-versed on the latest science and research.
+While DIR is well-established and has fundamental principles that have not changed, the approach continues to develop as our understanding through clinical practice, science, and listening to perspectives from the autistic self-advocacy community expands.
+The DIR® Institute provides the opportunity to learn how to effectively implement Floortime from top experts that know the deep roots of the model and also are well-versed on the latest science, research, and clinical practice.

 Free Virtual Floortime Consultations for Parents

 ICDL offers individualized virtual (live online) Floortime consultations for parents.
-This is for parents that are new to Floortime or parents that know about Floortime but are interested in learning about developing a DIR® Home Program or the ICDL Intensive Floortime Therapy Program.
+This is for parents who are new to Floortime or parents who know about Floortime but are interested in learning about developing a DIR® Home Program.
 This is a unique opportunity to individually meet with a Floortime expert to gain insights and explore implementing Floortime strategies with your child.
-We will happily review videos of you interacting with your child to discuss his or her functional emotional development and to explore the Floortime parent coaching process so you can see how parent coaching and a Floortime program can help.
+We will happily review videos of you interacting with your child to discuss their functional emotional development and to explore the Floortime parent coaching process so you can see how parent coaching and a Floortime program can help.
 Click here to see available times and to schedule an appointment (This is limited to one consultation per family and space is limited and available on a first come first serve basis).

 DIR® Home Program

-We serve children, teens, and young adults and/or their parents and caregivers.
+We serve the parents and caregivers of children, teens, and young adults.
 Most of the children are diagnosed with autism or have other developmental challenges, but the services are for all children whether considered neurotypical or neurodiverse.
-The Developmental, Individual-differences, and Relationship-based model (DIR®) is our guiding philosophy to all of the therapy provided at the ICDL Therapy Center.
-We believe every child has incredible potential and through an engaging and respectful process, we can help your child achieve success others may have told you is not possible.
+The Developmental, Individual-differences, and Relationship-based model (DIR®) is our guiding philosophy.
+We believe every child has incredible potential and through an engaging and respectful process, we can help you help your child achieve success others may have told you is not possible.

 Floortime Coaching for Parents